April, April!: Plot

 Julius Lampe is a social-climbing former baker who started a successful pasta factory that made him wealthy.
 A party held at his home is interrupted when he receives a letter from the Prince von Holsten-Böhlau, who would like to place a large order for Lampe's noodles to take on an expedition to Africa.
 Lampe's friend Finke is tired of how pretentious the nouveau riche Lampe is, and decides to teach him a lesson on April Fools' Day.
 Finke leaves the party and pretends to be the Prince's assistant, calling Lampe on the phone with the news that the Prince plans to personally visit and inspect the pasta factory the next day.
 Lampe excitedly makes elaborate preparations for the Prince's visit.

-Lampe eventually learns that the impending visit was a prank from his daughter Mirna's love interest, Reinhold Leisegang, but he has already told the whole city that the Prince is coming to his factory and Lampe is afraid of embarrassment if he admits that he was wrong.
+Lampe eventually learns from his daughter Mirna's love interest, Reinhold Leisegang, that the impending visit was a prank, but he has already told the whole city that the Prince is coming to his factory and Lampe is afraid of embarrassment if he admits that he was wrong.
 Leisegang attempts to mitigate the damage caused by the prank and arranges for a friend of his, Müller, to play the role of the Prince for a carefully staged fake visit to the factory.

 Meanwhile, unknown to Lampe, the actual Prince sees the news article about his visit and assumes it was arranged for him and he must go.
 Lampe mistakes the actual Prince for the imposter and treats him terribly, while he treats the over-the-top imposter like a Prince.
 The real Prince falls in love with Lampe's secretary, Friedel, while Lampe tries to convince the imposter to woo his daughter Mirna.